This article was first published in August 2017 and updated in June 2018.

 Langkawi is Malaysia’s Bali and Phuket all in one but in a much more manageable and reasonable size, and without the massive traffic jams of the high-season.
-There are laid-back beach parties at Pantai Cenang, thick jungles to explore, rich mangroves, white sand beaches, posh marinas and resorts galore.
+There are laid-back beach parties at Pantai Cenang, thick jungles to explore, rich UNESCo-listed mangroves, white sand beaches, posh marinas and resorts galore.
 It is no surprise then that the list of hotels in Langkawi is long and includes beach resorts as well as marina hotels, tropical getaways and some which have it all.
 To help you make the right decision, I have picked the top hotels in Langkawi for each type of traveler.
 Scroll to the bottom to get a summary table with all of them in one.

 - 1. Casa Del Mar – The best hotel in Langkawi for a home by the sea

 - 2. St Regis Langkawi – Top hotel in Langkawi for fine marble elegance